jtv/libpqxx/include/pqxx/doc/getting-started.md

         // Look at the first and only field in the row, parse it as an integer,
         // and print it.
+        //
+        // "r[0]" returns the first field, which has an "as<...>()" member
+        // function template to convert its contents from their string format
+        // to a type of your choice.
         std::cout << r[0].as<int>() << std::endl;
       }
       catch (std::exception const &e)